Is Dairy Healthy and Do Humans Need it?

 Who drinks milk?

-Around three-quarters of the world’s population do not drink milk, but among those who do, the pattern of consumption varies widely between countries.
+Around 70 per cent of the world’s population do not drink milk, but among those who do, the pattern of consumption varies widely between countries.
 Data collected by the Food and Agriculture Organisation of the United Nations (FAO) provides figures for the consumption of milk (excluding butter) in kilograms per person per year for over 170 countries.
+The chart above shows the milk supply per person per year (2022) for a range of countries.

 The level of milk and dairy product consumption varies widely between countries.
-The highest levels of consumption are seen in Europe, led by Finland, Sweden and the Netherlands.
+The highest levels are seen in Europe, led by countries such as Denmark, Ireland and Switzerland.

-The average amount of milk and dairy products consumed per person per year on a global scale is just 87.3 kilograms (up from 79.8 in 2002).
+The average amount of milk and dairy products (excluding butter) consumed per person per year globally is around 82 kilograms.

-The lowest levels of consumption are seen in Africa and Asia with such low levels in some countries that it is reasonable to assume that many people in these countries do not consume any milk or milk products.
+The lowest levels of consumption are seen in Africa and Asia with such low levels in some countries (eg 4.8 kilograms in Nigeria and 2.2 in Mozambique) that it is reasonable to assume that many people in these countries do not consume any milk or milk products.

 Most people in the world do not drink milk; their reasons may be cultural, economic, historical or biological.
 Despite this, many people continue to argue that milk is a fundamental component of a healthy diet when it so clearly is not.